pantheon-systems/documentation/source/content/addons/object-cache/howto/wordpress.md

 - When installed as a `mu-plugin` on a WordPress Multisite, Object Cache Pro handles each subsite separately.
 The dashboard widget applies to the current site and none of the other sites on the network.
   - Flushing the network cache from the network admin will flush all caches across the network.
   - Subsites do not get their own configuration or graphs.
-  - If installed as a normal plugin on a WordPress Multisite, the Flush cache button in the subsite dashboard widget flushes the cache of the entire network, not just the subsite cache.
+  - If installed on a WordPress Multisite, the Flush cache button in the subsite dashboard widget flushes the cache of the entire network, not just the subsite cache.
+The default behavior can be modified by [adjusting the `WP_REDIS_CONFIG` settings](https://objectcache.pro/docs/configuration-options/#flushing-networks).
+Alternatively, you can flush a single site's cache by using the [WP-CLI command](https://objectcache.pro/docs/wp-cli/#multisite-flushing).
   - You must manually click the **Enable Cache** button in the Network Admin Object Cache Pro settings page while in SFTP mode to enable Object Cache Pro.
 Alternatively, you can use the Terminus commands above and commit the `object-cache.php` drop-in to your repository.
-  - As noted in the [Caveats](https://wordpress.org/documentation/article/must-use-plugins/#caveats) section of the Must Use Plugins documentation in the Developer Hub, `mu-plugin`s do not receive plugin update notifications.
-Updates must be handled manually.

   	<Alert title="Note" type="info">